 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.

 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-You must get care from a Medicare-certified hospice have different benefit guidelines.
+You must get care from a Medicare-certified hospice.